seregazhuk/php-pinterest-bot/README.md

 ## Search

-Search functions use pinterest pagination in fetching results and return generator.
+Search functions use Pinterest pagination in fetching results and return a generator object.

 ```php
 foreach($bot->pins->search('query') as $pin)